 Using the blade guard is one of the most important steps you can take to prevent injury.
 Many table saw injuries occur when the blade guard is either not being used or not being used properly.
-The blade guard on your $SawStop^{®}$ saw was designed to have a narrow profile that allows you to use the guard even when making narrow rip cuts (see Fig. 53).
+The blade guard on your SawStop® saw was designed to have a narrow profile that allows you to use the guard even when making narrow rip cuts.
 As a result, there are only a few situations where the blade guard cannot be used (e.g., dado cuts, rabbet cuts, and extremely narrow cuts).

 Install the blade guard as described on page 32.
-The side guards are mounted to the top guard so that they can pivot freely to automatically adjust to the height of the workpiece (up to $3\frac{1}{8}$ inches high).
+The side guards are mounted to the top guard so that they can pivot freely to automatically adjust to the height of the workpiece (up to 31/8 inches high).

-The front of the top guard is formed into a wood stop that prevents wood that is too high to move through the blade guard from entering the guard (see Fig. 53).
+The front of the top guard is formed into a wood stop that prevents wood that is too high to move through the blade guard from entering the guard (see Fig. 57).

 The top guard can be placed in an upright position so that you can change the blade without removing the guard.
-Pull the top guard forward and then up, as shown in Fig. 54, to release it from the front of the spreader.
-The top guard may then be placed in an upright position, balanced against the spreader, as shown in Fig. 55.
-Once upright, the top guard may be removed from the spreader by lifting it up vertically as shown in Fig. 55.
+Pull the top guard forward and then up, as shown in Fig. 58, to release it from the front of the spreader.
+The top guard may then be placed in an upright position, balanced against the spreader, as shown in Fig. 59.
+Once upright, the top guard may be removed from the spreader by lifting it up vertically.
 To reinstall the top guard in the spreader, reverse the process.

 WARNING!
-Use the blade guard for every operation for which it can be used, including all throughsawing.
-Note that since the spreader extends above the top of the blade it cannot be used as a riving knife, even if the top guard and the anti-kickback pawls are removed, as shown in Fig. 55 and 57).
+Use the blade guard for every operation for which it can be used, including all through-sawing.
+Note that since the spreader extends above the top of the blade it cannot be used as a riving knife, even if the top guard and the anti-kickback pawls are removed, as shown in Fig. 59 and Fig. 62).

 The spreader helps minimize kickback by preventing a workpiece from pinching or shifting into the back of the blade.
-The spreader also supports a set of antikickback pawls to further minimize kickback.
+The spreader also supports a set of anti-kickback pawls to further minimize kickback.

 In certain situations, such as cutting very soft wood, you may want to disable the anti-kickback pawls.
-The anti-kickback pawls may be disabled by rotating them up, as shown in Fig. 56.
+The anti-kickback pawls may be disabled by rotating them up, as shown in Fig. 60.
 They will stay rotated up until you put them down again.
 Both anti-kickback pawls may be down together or up together, but they are not designed to be disabled independently.

 The anti-kickback pawls may also be removed from the guard.
-To remove the anti-kickback pawls, hold both ends of the bolt that goes through the antikickback pawls and pull the bolt back to stretch the spring (see Fig. 57).
-Allow the anti-kickback pawls to rotate upwards as you stretch the spring (do not hold the anti-kickback pawls) then pull the bolt upwards to remove the anti-kickback pawl assembly (see Fig. 58).
+To remove the anti-kickback pawls, hold both ends of the bolt that goes through the anti-kickback pawls and pull the bolt back to stretch the spring (see Fig. 61).
+Allow the anti-kickback pawls to rotate upwards as you stretch the spring (do not hold the anti-kickback pawls) then pull the bolt upwards to remove the anti-kickback pawl assembly (see Fig. 62).